Suspect charged in hospital shooting that killed a Chicago officer and injured another

 Alphanso Tally, 26, was initially arrested in connection with an armed robbery on Saturday, according to the Chicago Police Department.
 Officers transported him to the Endeavor Health Swedish Hospital for treatment where, authorities say, Tally obtained a weapon and began firing.

 He now faces numerous felony counts, including first-degree and attempted murder.
-It is unclear whether Tally has retained a lawyer.
+A Cook County public defender was appointed to represent Talley, the office said in a statement.

 “Though this does not bring solace to this tragedy, it does bring the first step in accountability,” Chicago Police Superintendent Larry Snelling said Monday in a statement.